netgusto/PPSilex/README.md

 SetOutputFilter DEFLATE
 ```

+Note for Apache: `Options +FollowSymLinks` has to be enabled in your virtualhost.

 ## Parameters

 Upon install a file named `parameters.yml` has been created for you in the `app/` folder.
 It contains default value for all the parameters you can adjust.